Alastair-Cleve/CommonCents/README.md

 **Objective:** Fix any styling issues

-- [ ] Fix outstanding styling issues
+- [x] Fix outstanding styling issues
 - [ ] Indulge in other styling desires
+- [ ] Work on various other issues as they come up
+  - [x] In progress

 ## Bonus features